 Donations of non-publicly traded assets, such as privately held stock or real estate, may only be deductible at your cost basis, rather than fair market value (FMV).
 If your initial or subsequent donations exceed the annual limit on charitable donations, you can generally carry them forward for up to five years.

-It's important to note that foundations must pay an excise tax of either a 1% or 2% on their net investment income, such as interest, dividends, and capital gains.
+It's important to note that foundations must pay an excise tax of between 1-2% on their net investment income, such as interest, dividends, and capital gains.

 Donor's role in investment and grant-making decisions